credmark/credmark-model-framework-py/docs/source/index.md

 **Credmark Model Framework** is a Python library building models that run on the Credmark Data Platform.

-Check out the {doc}`usage` section to get started building models!

-Check out the {doc}`reference` section for further information on the how to use the model framework and data classes.
+This site gives you some deep technical details of the CMF and its components.
+For an introduction and simple how-to-guide, please head over to the [Github Readme](https://github.com/credmark/credmark-models-py/blob/main/README.md) for the CMF.

 :::{note}
 This project is under active development.